Music of Argentina: 2010s–present

+Emilia has become a leading icon of the 2020s pop revival, specifically noted for her role in bringing 1990s and early 2000s aesthetics back to the mainstream.

+Her second studio album, .mp3 (2023), debuted as the No. 1 global female album on Spotify, reaching the top 5 of the Global Album Debut chart.
+This era was marked by a record-breaking string of 10 sold-out shows at the Movistar Arena in Buenos Aires, all sold out within 10 hours, followed by massive stadium dates at Sarsfield.

+In this decade, Lali, reaffirmed her status as a pioneer of Argentine pop by spearheading a sonic evolution inspired by the 80s and 90s ballroom and dance scenes.
+Her impact during this decade is defined by her massive cultural presence and record-breaking live performances.
+Lali launched her sixth studio album, No Vayas a Atender Cuando El Demonio Llama, in 2025, that same year between May and December, Lali became the first Argentine female act to sell out the Velez Sarfield Stadium six times in a single year, totaling over 250,000 attendees.
+In June 2026, she will perform two back-to-back sold-out shows at the River Plate Stadium.

 Cuarteto

 Cuarteto, sometimes known as cuartetazo, is a form of dance music from Córdoba, Argentina, that is similar to merengue.
 The word cuarteto translates to "quartet" in English—the genre got its name from the Cuarteto Característico Leo, a quartet which is credited with inventing the genre.

 Cuarteto has been part of Argentina's musical heritage since the 1940s and underwent a significant revival in the 1980s and 90s.
 Notable acts during this period were La Mona Jiménez and Rodrigo.

 Other notable groups include Tru-la-lá, Chébere, el Cuarteto de Oro, and el Cuarteto Berna.